 #5: Self-Monitoring

-Self-monitoring is a crucial part of cognitive behavioral therapy.
+Self-monitoring is a crucial part of cognitive-behavioral therapy.
 It involves tracking experiences, behaviors, or symptoms over time and sharing them with your therapist.
 Self-checking can provide your therapist with the necessary information required to offer the best treatment.
 For instance, for eating disorders, self-monitoring may encompass keeping track of eating habits and any feelings or thoughts that went along with consuming that snack or meal.

 #6: Progress Gradually